jacobprall/local-first-chatbot/README.md

 - **sqlite-vector** for semantic search and embeddings
 - **Streamlit** for an intuitive web interface

-Test models, RAG strategies and more from your local machine.
+Test models, model configurations, RAG strategies and more from a UI on your local machine.

 ## ✨ Features